 - You are a shareholder of 10% or more in a foreign business, that is Controlled Foreign Corporation for an uninterrupted minimum period of 30 days in a year and you own those shares on the last day of the year.

 Tax Tip 2: If you have a subsidiary or personal company that you own or you have a US company, which owns a foreign corporation.
 Then, you will need to file Form 5471.
-Regardless of where you live, requirements apply to any US person/company.
+According to the Form 5471 instructions, regardless of where you live, requirements apply to any US person/company.
 Even Google that has subsidiaries in other countries have to file the forms.

 Besides Form 5471, there are a few schedules that come together with the form.
 For example, you might need to complete Form 5471 Schedule O. “Organization or Reorganization of Foreign Corporation, and Acquisitions and Dispositions of its Stock.”